skjnldsv/dotfiles/README.md

 - clipit
 - veracrypt
 - keepassx
+- redshift

 ##Features:
 - Click to switch desktop
 - Scroll to switch desktop
 - Scroll to volume up/down
-- Right click on power/reboot to halt/reboot
+- Click to lock
+- Reboot/shutdown/logout menu
 - Click on the ip to random switch openvpn ***(script made by me, not public for security reasons)***

 ##Themes: